 Fort Worden was named after U.S. Navy Rear Admiral John Lorimer Worden, commander of the USS Monitor during the American Civil War.
 This 433 acre state park not only has the preserved buildings of this former Army Artillery Post, but offers lots of opportunities for recreation, offering hiking trails, picnicking, kayak and bike rentals, and a camping ground as well.

 The outside of the house was morale-boosting.
 The roof is made of cross-gabled slate, with fancy chimneys, and decorated boxed cornices.
-Inside, perks included having 6,000 square feet of living space, fireplaces in the parlor, dining room and study, and built-in cabinets in the dining room, with lovely glass doors.
+Inside, perks included 6,000 square feet of living space, fireplaces in the parlor, a dining room and study, and built-in cabinets in the dining room, with lovely glass doors.
 The pressed tin ceilings are 10 ft high.
 Pocket doors offered privacy, and Palladian windows and brass chandeliers offered an upper class aura.

 Tom and I enjoyed the self-tour of this lovely house.
-It seemed like the Commanding Officer and his family just left for a stroll.
+It seemed like the Commanding Officer and his family had just left for a stroll.
 The dining room, the parlor, the kitchen, the study, and the upstairs area are all very authentic, like a historical house museum should be presented.
-The details of life so long ago were on display in the furnishings, and tools of life found throughout the house.
+The details of life so long ago were on display in the furnishings, and the tools of life are found throughout the house.

-Also, mementos of army life, like uniforms, photographs, and metals, are on display throughout the house as well.
+Mementos of army life, like uniforms, photographs, and metals, are on display throughout the house as well.

 By 1970, the juvenile treatment center found newer accommodations and vacated Fort Worden, but it wasn’t vacant long!
 On September 30th, 1971, The Washington State Parks and Recreation Commission bought most of Fort Worden, with the idea of demolishing the buildings and artillery bunkers and guns.
 Oh NO!!!!
 This wasn’t a good development!